 +/- 6,000 sq. ft. (main residence)

 Access the Document Portal to view the Luxury Auction® Bidder’s Brochure, in addition to important Auction and Property documents such as property disclosures, site plans, and more.

-PREVIOUSLY OFFERED FOR $2.85 MILLION.
-NOW SELLING AT OR ABOVE ONLY $1.1 MILLION!
-This English-style stone manor in Ridgefield, CT is set on 3.6 acres and offers 4 bedrooms, 4 full and 1 half baths in nearly 6,000 interior sf.
+COMING LATE 2018… This English-style stone manor in Ridgefield, CT is set on 3.6 acres and offers 4 bedrooms, 4 full and 1 half baths in nearly 6,000 interior sf.
 Built in 1911 and fully renovated in 2005, this Property is architecturally significant: it was designed by Grosvenor Atterbury, the famed Yale architect who specialized in weekend homes for the wealthy and built homes for clients as illustrious as the Rockefellers.
 Constructed for Arthur C. Fraser (a prominent New York patent attorney), the tri-level residence was designed to complement the surrounding landscape.
 A sunken garden with a koi pond, extensive gardens and original plantings lend the home a cool elegance in line with its country setting.